 Everything You Need to Know About Sherwood Forest Beach

-Sherwood Forest Beach (aka Waimanalo Bay) is one of our most popular Hawaii beach wedding locations.
+Sherwood Forest Beach (aka Waimanalo Bay) is a popular Hawaii beach wedding location.
 Not only is it a great beach for a wedding, but it’s also a personal favorite of many of us here at Weddings of Hawaii.
 Although we have descriptions and photos of all our wedding locations, we wanted to share more details that may help you in choosing the perfect beach for the big day!

 The stark contrast between the beach and forest gives couples a "two-in-one-location” photo opportunity.
 Because of its logistics, it is also our most secluded beach location.

 We truly believe there aren't "pros" or "cons" to any location as it all depends on what you are looking for.
 What some couples think is a huge selling point may be a deal-breaker for others.
 With that in mind, here are all the ins and outs of Sherwood Forest Beach.